w3f/Grant-Milestone-Delivery/evaluations/wasm-runtimes-fuzzing_2_Noc2.md

 ## General Notes

 The code is well tested and documented.
-Currently 7 bugs has been found, there are listed in the [trophies section](https://github.com/pventuzelo/wasm_runtimes_fuzzing/tree/master/trophies), including wasmtime issues.
+Currently 7 bugs have been found.
+They are listed in the [trophies section](https://github.com/pventuzelo/wasm_runtimes_fuzzing/tree/master/trophies), including wasmtime issues.